James R. Sayer

 Dr. James R. Sayer is UMTRI's director and a research scientist in the Human Factors Group.
 He has conducted both basic and translational research in the areas of driver assistance and advanced safety systems development, naturalistic driving behavior, driver distraction, driver vision, and pedestrian conspicuity since 1993.
 He earned a PhD and an MS in industrial and systems engineering from Virginia Polytechnic Institute and State University, Human Factors Option, and a BS in psychology from the University of Michigan.

-Dr. Sayer currently serves as the project manager of the Connected Vehicle Safety Pilot Model Deployment, a U.S. Department of Transportation-sponsored program to demonstrate connected-vehicle technologies in a real-world, multimodal environment.
-The results of the Safety Pilot Model Deployment will be used by the U.S. DOT to determine driver acceptance for, and evaluate the feasibility, scalability, security and device interoperability of connected-vehicle technologies.
+Dr. Sayer currently serves as the project manager of the Ann Arbor Connected Vehicle Test Environment – formerly known as Connected Vehicle Safety Pilot Model Deployment, a program to demonstrate connected-vehicle technologies in a real-world, multimodal environment.
+The results of the Connected Vehicle Safety Pilot Model Deployment were used by the U.S. DOT to determine driver acceptance for, and evaluate the feasibility, scalability, security and device interoperability of connected-vehicle technologies.